Ellington at the Keys

 Click here to Support Jazz on the Tube

-This composition “African Flower” (aka “Fleurette Africaine”) was composed by Ellington and performed for the first time on the 1962 LP “Money Jungle.”
+The composition titled “African Flower” (also known as “Fleurette Africaine”) was penned by Ellington and made its debut on the 1962 LP “Money Jungle.”

-The album was recorded in one day on Monday, September 17, 1962 featured a trio consisting of Ellington on piano, Charles Mingus on bass and Max Roach on drums.
+This album, recorded on a single day, Monday, September 17, 1962, featured a trio consisting of Ellington on piano, Charles Mingus on bass, and Max Roach on drums.

-In his Down Beat review of the LP Don DeMicheal gave it five stars and stated: “I’ve never heard Ellington play as he does on this album; Mingus and Roach, especially Mingus, push him so strongly that one can almost hear Ellington show them who’s boss – and he dominates both of them, which is no mean accomplishment.”
+In his Down Beat review of the LP, Don DeMicheal awarded it five stars and remarked, “I’ve never heard Ellington play as he does on this album; Mingus and Roach, especially Mingus, push him so strongly that one can almost hear Ellington show them who’s boss – and he dominates both of them, which is no mean accomplishment.”

-Who says creative conflict is a bad thing?
+Who says creative conflict is a negative thing?